sjb8100/Raspberry-Pi/Arm32_64_USB/README.md

 Just in the process of updating ...
 I will update details here shortly

-If you just want to see it just put the files in the firmware directory on a formatted SD card and place in Pi3.
+If you just want to see it just put the files in the DiskImg directory on a formatted SD card and place in your Pi.

 To compile edit the makefile so the compiler path matches your compiler:
 >